Sysco: Acquisitions and expansion

 In February 2018, Sysco acquired Doerle Food Services, a Louisiana-based foodservice.
 In March 2018, Sysco acquired Kent Frozen Foods.
 In 2020, Sysco acquired a 50% stake in Pacific Star Foodservice.

 In May 2021, Sysco acquired Greco and Sons, a distributor of Italian specialty food products.
 In the September the same year, Sysco acquired Medina Foodservice.
 In November 2021, FreshPoint, a division of Sysco, acquired Paragon Foods.
 Later that year, Sysco purchased the fresh produce distributor The Coastal Companies for the purpose of supplementing both its fleet and its specialty produce business.
 In October 2023, Sysco announced that it was purchasing Edward Don & Company, a food service supplies and equipment distributor.
 This acquisition gave the company additional office and distribution space, as well as the ability to design and build kitchens for its customers.

-In December 2023, Sysco Ireland announced plans to acquire Ready Chef Ltd.
+Announced in December 2024, Sysco Ireland acquired Ready Chef Ltd. for €7.59 million in 2024.

 In October 2024, Sysco acquired Scotland-based meat and fish supplier, Cambell's Prime Meat.

+In March 2026, Sysco contracted to acquire Jetro Restaurant Depot LLC, for $29.1 billion, including debt.
+Jetro reported $2.1 billion in earnings from $16 billion in revenue in 2025.
+The acquisition is expected to close prior to Sysco's March 2027 year-end, with Jetro shareholders to receive $21.6 billion in cash and 91.5 million shares, about 16% of Sysco's stock.